 Each year only a few honors students are selected as Yoder Scholars and rewarded with EMU’s highest academic award: a full-tuition scholarship for all four years.

 The EMU honors faculty conduct the Yoder Scholars competition, rigorously evaluating candidates’ academic performance, community and extra-curricular involvement, creativity, clarity of thought, and leadership potential.
 Participation in the competition requires candidates to construct a portfolio of their high school achievements, write a series of essays, and meet with a member of EMU honors faculty for a one-on-one interview.

+Be sure to apply to EMU by November 1!
 In mid-November the EMU admissions office will send detailed instructions to all honors applicants who have expressed interest in the Yoder Scholars competition.
 Applicants need to have the following submitted/postmarked by January 15:

 - Two response pieces (see details below)

 - A substantial example of your academic efforts that include the evaluation and/or comments of the teacher who issued the assignment

 - A resume indicating school, church and civic involvement